sjwild/sjwild.github.io/_posts/2021-08-25-election-model-2021.markdown

 ```

 With these lines, we are establishing an empty container to hold our values.
-For the values one the first day and on the date of the 2019 election, we will input the final vote proportions rather than estimate them.
+For the values on the first day and on the date of the 2019 election, we will input the final vote proportions rather than estimate them.
 We know these values, so we will make use of them.

 In the code chunk below, we run a series of for loops for each party to set up our random walk.
 We use the values from the previous day, plus some random error, as the value for the next day.
 Because we have two periods, we do two separate loops, one for the period between the 2015 and 2019 elections, and the other for the post-2019 period.